 These custom properties are similar to Type 1 in the sense that they are designed to collect string values which are common between users and where the total number of unique values collected across your install base is not planned to exceed 2000 values.
 The difference however is that in Type 2, only the last known value is kept.
 Therefore, if you are generating a timeline and you filter for a specific value, if a user matches that value at the moment, it would be included in that timeline even if that user's custom value never matched the requested value at any point within the requested date range.
 Therefore, Type 2 should not be used in cases where the value is prone to change and you are interested in such changes.
 However, it is useful for cases where the value rarely changes and even if it does, knowing the current user's value would be enough.

 Custom Property of Type 3

 These custom properties are meant for tracking unique data.
 Similarly to Type 2, they are meant for values that rarely or never change because only the last known value is stored in the system.
-However, Type 3 custom properties are meant to be used for values that are normally unique or almost unique to each particular user such as user IDs, usernames, serial numbers, etc.
+However, Type 3 custom properties are meant to be used for values that are normally unique to each particular user such as user IDs, usernames, serial numbers, etc.

 Using Custom Properties within the Reporting Dashboard